 Bacteria Through Swimming Pools, Bodies Of Water And Baths

-Water can carry bacteria and, as we just covered, bacteria is bad news when it comes to a recent piercing.
-You’ll have to keep your nose away from water sources like the ocean, a swimming pool, and even your own bathtub while that nose piercing is healing.
+Most bodies of water carry plenty of nasty bacteria, so you’ll have to keep your nose away from water sources like the ocean, swimming pools, and even your own bathtub while that nose piercing is healing.